bryan-peguero/random-books-with-filtering/README.md

 # All kind of fake books with filtering
 This is an easy web page using a fake api with fake data of books.
-You can also filter by name, author and genre.
+You can also filter by title, author and genre.

 ## Preview of the project